evshary/cheat-sheet/Go/README.md

 # go get -d golang.org/x/example/hello
 # -d means only download not installed, and will be default in the future
 ```

+* Write your own code
+  - In our example, `example.go`

 * Build / Run / Clean project